How to use Ancient Grains and Heritage Wheat

 - Pumpernickel bread – dense, dark, slightly sweet German bread.

-- Sourdough rye – a blend with wheat for structure, with tangy flavor.
+- Sourdough rye – a blend with wheat for structure, with tangy flavor (or just use rye for a denser loaf)

 - Rye sandwich bread – classic Eastern European rye, sometimes with caraway seeds.